The Bankrate promise

 How does redlining affect real estate today?

-Although there’s no official federal risk map anymore, most financial institutions do their own risk assessments, which take things like the stability of the housing market and existing property values into account.
+Although there’s no official federal risk map anymore, most financial institutions do their own risk assessments.
+Unfortunately, bias can still enter into these assessments.

 Because home appraisals look at past property value trends in neighborhoods, they reinforce the discrimination redlining codified by keeping real estate prices lower in historically Black neighborhoods.
 That, in turn, makes lenders assume they’re taking on more risk when they extend financing in those areas.